-Nothing was off limits for discussion.
-Sex, birth control, whacky hormones, pain management, hemorrhoids, you name it - we talked each problem and concern through...and then some!
+Nothing was off-limits for discussion.
+Sex, birth control, whacky hormones, pain management, hemorrhoids, you name it - we talked about each problem and concern through...and then some!
 We shared a few tears, lots of laughter, and loads of support.
 The dynamic our group had was incredible.
 Groups of women (sometimes deservedly!) have a terrible reputation for being catty, but that was never the case with us.

 Some weeks we had guest speakers come.
 We had a lactation consultant, a massage therapist, and a doula speak.
 For one of our later meetings, the moderator dressed up in a bathrobe, stuffed postpartum supplies in her pockets, and made us each take one out so that we could discuss them.
 It was a fun, laughter packed way to learn about the often not-so-fun quirks of postpartum life.